Last updated December 2020

 - 3 quart sauce pan with lid (Williams-Sonoma)

 The set pieces are the same at Amazon and Williams-Sonoma.
-Amazon has only the brushed exterior and Williams-Sonoma has both.
+Amazon has only the brushed exterior and Williams-Sonoma has both (though this link goes to a polished set).

 BUY ALL-CLAD 10 PIECE SET ON AMAZON (BRUSHED)